 Other Relationships.
-Certain of the underwriters and their affiliates may in the future provide various investment banking, commercial banking and other financial services for us and our affiliates for which may receive customary fees; however, except as disclosed in this prospectus, no such services were provided in the 180-day period preceding this filing and we have no present arrangements with any of the underwriters or their affiliates for any further services to be provided through the 90-day period following the effectiveness of this offering or thereafter.
+Certain of the underwriters and their affiliates have provided, and may in the future provide, various investment banking, commercial banking and other financial services for us and our affiliates for which they have received, and may in the future receive, customary fee; however, except as disclosed in this prospectus, we have no present arrangements with any of the underwriters for any further services.